-The company performance improves by recruiting highly This programme is provided for senior employees from talented candidates and developing their potential.
-No operators to senior management level.
-The programme matter where employees are within level of management offers modules on how to manage their finances after they or in the operations, full-time or contract employees, are no longer active in our company.
+This programme is provided for senior employees from operators to senior management level.
+The programme offers modules on how to manage their finances after they are no longer active in our company.
 In addition, it also covers physical and mental health issues and how to deal with them during pension period.
-Along with that, we also Thus, we start from the very beginning of employee's life offer the seniors to still be in involved by being partners in in the company right up to retirement.
-We are committed poultry business as breeders and marketing the products
+Along with that, we also offer the seniors to still be in involved by being partners in poultry business as breeders and marketing the products to society.